Which place is cheaper, Dublin or Berlin?

 Berlin has a larger population, and is about 3 times larger than the population of Dublin.
 When comparing the sizes of Berlin and Dublin, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Berlin as well as Dublin.
 The summer months attract visitors to Berlin because of the city activities, the music scene, and the family-friendly experiences.
-Additionally, the music scene and the family-friendly experiences are the main draw to Dublin this time of year.
+Additionally, the city activities, the music scene, and the family-friendly experiences are the main draw to Dublin this time of year.

 Berlin is a little warmer than Dublin in the summer.
-The temperature in Berlin is usually 19°C (66°F) in July, and Dublin stays around 16°C (60°F).
+The daily temperature in Berlin averages around 19°C (66°F) in July, and Dublin fluctuates around 16°C (60°F).

 People are often attracted to the plentiful sunshine in Berlin this time of the year.
 In the summer, Berlin often gets more sunshine than Dublin.
 Berlin gets 227 hours of sunny skies this time of year, while Dublin receives 166 hours of full sun.

 Berlin usually gets around the same amount of rain in July as Dublin.
 Berlin gets 50 mm (2 in) of rain, while Dublin receives 50 mm (2 in) of rain this time of the year.